Updated at 05:00 UTC, 08 December 2016

 Within this framework, nine VAACs are designated around the world.

-In its role as the Tokyo VAAC, the Japan Meteorological Agency (JMA) has been in charge of the East Asia and the Northwest Pacific region since March 1997, providing Volcanic Ash Advisories (VAAs) to the above organizations.
+In its role as the Tokyo VAAC, the Japan Meteorological Agency (JMA) has been in charge of the East Asia and the Northwest Pacific region since March 1997.
+In December 2016, its area of responsibility was extended to include the North Pole between 90 and 150° east, thereby enhancing its provision of Volcanic Ash Advisories (VAAs) to the above organizations.

 Operation of Tokyo VAAC